-Urticaria (hives) is an itchy rash or skin eruption, which may occur anywhere on the body.
+Urticaria is an itchy rash or skin eruption, characterised by weals (hives), which may occur anywhere on the body, or angioedema (swelling of the deeper layers of the skin).
 It is usually temporary, disappearing within 24 to 48 hours.

 Dermographism is a physical urticaria where firm stroking of the skin produces a red line which swells and becomes surrounded by a red flush of the nearby skin.
 There can be a weal down the line of the stroke.
 Dermographism literally means ‘writing on the skin’.